rahul-gill/rahul-gill/README.md

-- 🌍  I'm based
-- 🧠  I'm learning things about computer science and engneering.
-- 💸  I'm up for a great job.
+I have done some Android projects and internships, I'm also trying other domains too.
+I'm on the lookout for exciting new opportunities to learn, grow, and challenge myself.
+I'm currently seeking new opportunities(preferably backend side but I know Android better).
+If you're searching for a dynamic and adaptable professional who can thrive in any environment, then  let's connect!

 <div id="header" >